michael-benedetti/Sans-Holiday-Hack-Challenge-2021/13_FPGAProgramming/README.md

 >
 > And, now that you've helped us solve everything, feel free to show off your skills with some swag - only for our victors!

+### Jack Frost

+> I was just having a little fun.
+C'mon, man!
+>
+> And, I was just getting started!
+I had such big plans!
+>
+> I don't want to go home!!!

 ### Santa

 > The Frostians have reached out to me via video link.
 They’ve explained to me all that has happened.